1. Take your phone out of the water.

 Rice is a popular DIY method for drying out a water-damaged device, and it can help, but it’s not the most effective solution and doesn’t guarantee success.Â

-While rice can absorb some moisture from the surrounding environment, it’s not particularly efficient at drawing moisture out of the intricate components of a smartphone.
-Modern devices have tightly sealed compartments where moisture can become trapped, and rice might not be able to reach those areas effectively.
+While rice can absorb some moisture from the surrounding environment, it’s not particularly effective at drawing moisture out of the intricate components of a smartphone.
+Modern devices have tightly sealed compartments where moisture can become trapped, and rice might not be able to reach those areas.

 Can You Blow-Dry Water Out of Your Phone?